CASFRI/CASFRI/docs/specifications/README.md

 ### SITE_CLASS

 The **SITE_CLASS** attribute estimates the potential productivity of land for tree growth.
 Site class reflects tree growth response to soils, topography, climate, elevation, and moisture availability.
-See Appendix 11 for the detailed site table.
+Site class is copied from the source data when available.

 | Values         | Description |
 | :-----         | :-------------- |